richRemer/iteropt/README.md

 Option parsing is based on the GNU **getopt** command, which in turn is based on **getopt()** from *<unistd.h>*.
 Some features are not currently supported:

- * alternative SCANNING MODES by passing "-" or "+" in short option string
+ * allowing long options to start with "-" (**-a**, **--alternate** option)
+ * setting POSIXLY_CORRECT environment variable to set scanning mode
+ * setting GETOPT_COMPATIBLE environment variable for compatibility with shell built-ins
- * optional arguments
+ * specifying "::" to allow optional arguments